 The cannabis cautioning scheme is a diversionary scheme for adult offenders who may otherwise face being charged for a drug offence.

-This scheme has been in place since 2000, and is intended to divert minor cannabis users from the criminal justice system and encourage them to seek help and treatment.
+The scheme has been in place since 2000, and is intended to divert minor cannabis users from the criminal justice system and encourage them to seek help and treatment.

-This scheme was put into place as a response to recommendations from the NSW Drug Summit in 2000.
+It was put into place as a response to recommendations from the NSW Drug Summit in 2000.

 The summit recognised that arrest is not always the most effective way to penalise cannabis users, and isn’t always an effective way to address the problem of cannabis dependency.

 According to a 10-year review of the scheme undertaken in 2011, it has been effective in reducing reoffending with offenders who were sent to court after a minor cannabis charge having a 14% chance of ending up in court again, while of the offenders who were cautioned, only 5% ended up back in court after reoffending.